tarwn/lessthandot-hugo/blogs/content/posts/2013-01-16-does-anyone-use-the-ntile.md

 Since the number of rows are not even, the first bucket will have three rows and the second bucket will have two rows

-Let&#8217;s add one more row to this table
+Let's add one more row to this table

 sql
 INSERT #temp  VALUES('S6',92 )
 ```

-Now let&#8217;s run the same query as before
+Now let's run the same query as before

 sql
 SELECT NTILE(2) OVER(ORDER BY Score) AS NtileValue,*